 The Remuneration Committee is established by and answerable to the Council, which has overall accountability for the University, but has sufficient authority to act autonomously.

 The full terms of reference of the Remuneration Committee can be found in the Ordinances (see page 39).

 The Remuneration Committee has five members, who are fully independent of the management of the University.
 The Chair of the Committee is a senior independent member of the Council and the terms of reference for the Committee prevent this post from being held by the Chair of the Council.

 The Head of Leadership and Staff Development, or another member of the Human Resources team of an equivalent level, is Secretary to the Committee.
 Other members of university management may be required to attend the Remuneration Committee to inform it and provide technical assistance, but they do not take part in any decision making.
-They are required leave the room for discussions on their own salary.
+They are required to leave the room for discussions on their own salary.